axibase/atsd/changelogs/2017_35/README.md

 ### Issue 4532

-The "Guest Access" check box controls unauthenticated access to a selected portal.
+The "Guest Access" checkbox controls unauthenticated access to a selected portal.

 ![](./Images/issue-4532.png)